Entire home

 The Old House, Balure in Lismore, Argyll and Bute sleeps two guests in one bedroom.

 Amenities: Under floor air source pump heating.
 Oven, induction hob, microwave, fridge/freezer, washing machine, dishwasher.
 Smart TV, selection of books and games.
 Bluetooth speakers, WiFi.
 Fuel, power and starter pack for woodburning stove inc. in rent.
 Bed linen and towels inc. in rent.
-Cot and highchair available on request.
 Off-road parking for 1 car.
 Non-enclosed garden with patio, furniture, and bike storage.
 1 well-behaved dog welcome.
 Sorry, no smoking.
 Shop 2.8 miles, Lismore ferry 3 miles.
 Please note there is a dog supplement of £25.00.
 Please note you can purchase logs from the owner for £6.00 per basket.
+Please note: the maximum occupancy for the property is 2 adults only.

 Region: From the lush green farmlands of the Borders to the ruggedness of the Highlands, the Scots are proud of their land and identity.
 Scotland also has some of Britain’s best beaches with glorious stretches of clean sand over which to roam.